1980 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction records show how condition dramatically affects values for this common-date quarter:
+Recent auction records show how dramatically condition affects values for this common-date quarter:

 Market activity for 1980-P quarters shows steady patterns with March spikes and strong summer activity: